Reservations

 Passengers Loading the Steamship

 Passengers loading onto the Mount Washington at Weirs Beach.
 Behind the Mount, the Governor Endicott steamer approaches the wharf.
-(For a great full-size postcard of the Governor Endicott, scroll to the bottom of this page.)
+(For more postcards of the Governor Endicott, scroll to the bottom of this page.)
 The Weirs Cafe sported a sign for the Ice Cream Parlor operated by George E. Armstrong.

-Below, a colorized postcard, based on a photo that seems to have been taken just a few minutes before the above postcard.
+A colorized postcard, based on a photo that seems to have been taken just a few minutes before the previous postcard.

-A very similar b&w photo to the above colorized postcards.
+A very similar b&w photo to the previous colorized postcards.

 Passengers loading onto the Mount Washington at Weirs Beach.
 The Hotel Weirs Wharf can be seen to the left.

-A nearly identical b&w photo to the above colorized postcard, give or take a few minutes difference.
+A nearly identical b&w photo to the previous colorized postcard, give or take a few minutes difference.

 “Passenger Landing from Steamer Mt.
 Washington at the Wiers, Lake Winnipesaukee, N.H.”